integromat/vscode-apps-sdk/README.md

 ### What is Apps Local Development?

-Apps Local Development is a game-changing feature that bridges the gap between your local development environment and the SDK apps hosted on Make.
-It empowers developers to work efficiently, iterate faster, and maintain code quality—all without disrupting the live SDK app running in production.
+Apps Local Development is a game-changing feature that bridges the gap between your local development environment and apps hosted on Make.
+It empowers developers to work efficiently, iterate faster, and maintain code quality—all without disrupting the live apps running in production.

 <img src="https://github.com/integromat/vscode-apps-sdk/blob/development/resources/readme/localdev/banner-developers.jpg?raw=true" style="max-width: 100%; display: block; margin: 1em 0;" alt="illustrative picture" />